 An analysis of three studies showed that cinnamon decreased short-term systolic blood pressure by 5.39 mm Hg and diastolic blood pressure by 2.6 mm Hg.
 However, more research is needed.

 Add cinnamon to the diet by sprinkling it over oatmeal or freshly chopped fruit, as an alternative to sugar.
+Cinnamon is available to purchase in various forms.

 Consuming pistachio nuts may decrease a person's risk of hypertension.